Holland & Knight LLP - The Inside View

 Top tips for this stage:

 “Do as much as you can experience-wise.
-You want to turn out good work product, but I think sitting in on client calls and following people to court and doing the shadowing that you won't get the opportunity to do while working here fulltime is invaluable.
-Take ownership of your work and be your own feedback manager." professional growth & development partner Deborah Bernard.
+You want to turn out good work product, but sitting in on client calls, observing our lawyers in court and as they go about their day-to-day work is invaluable.
+Take ownership of your work and be your own feedback manager." – professional growth & development partner Deborah Barnard.

 And finally...